 Best American Made Banjos under $3000

 - Bishline Cimmaron=$2800.00, American Made, Walnut with Burl Walnut Resonator, Ebony Fingerboard, 3-ply maple rim, hardshell case.
 I’ve had multiple students purchase this banjo and I must say I’m always impressed with the quality, setup, and sound of these instruments.
+They are certainly one of the best USA made banjos you can get.
 I really like the satin finishes.
 They recently released the Harvest model that runs around $2795; it looks beautiful as well. http://www.bishlinebanjos.com/wp/models/cimarron/

 - RK-M5, RK-M7=cost $2999, For years I’ve recommended students purchase the RK-35, which I still do recommend if your budget is under $1000.
 However for this list I wanted to use the upper end, American Made line for appropriate comparisons.
 Curly maple neck and resonator, 3 ply maple rim, Bell Brass Tonering, Rosewood Fretboard, 5-star planetary tuners, 27 3/8 scale length, stainless steel frets, hardshell case included.
 The M-7 is the Honduran mahogany version. http://www.recordingking.com/banjos/m5